 These findings further expound on previous studies that irregular sleep patterns could be linked to obesity and other health issues.

-A 2019 study published in JAMA Pediatrics found that teens who experience social jet lag with major differences between their weekday and weekend sleep schedules are more likely to be overweight.
-The connection is particularly stronger for girls rather than boys, the researchers found, although they aren't sure why.
+A study published in JAMA Pediatrics found that teens who experience social jet lag with major differences between their weekday and weekend sleep schedules are more likely to be overweight.
+The connection is particularly stronger for girls than for boys, the researchers found, although they aren't sure why.